-Insurance companies sometimes have a bad reputation for not paying claims like people think they should.
+Insurance companies sometimes have a bad reputation for not paying claims like they should.
 Sometimes it’s easy to forget that insurance is designed to get people back to where they were before the claim, not any better or worse.
 It’s also easy to forget that insurance providers are companies that are also trying to make a profit.

-In an ideal world, the company would just pay the claim exactly as it should be paid: quickly and with little fuss, and at an amount that makes the insured happy.
+In an ideal world, the company would just pay the claim exactly as it should be paid: quickly, with little fuss, and at an amount that makes the insured happy.
 Despite what you’re thinking right now, this actually does happen quite frequently!
-There are insurance companies out there that have excellent claims service reputations.
+There are insurance companies out there that have excellent claims satisfaction scores.

 Before you can even properly judge if you received an appropriate amount or not, it’s important to know the value of your car.
 As we all know, cars depreciate with each passing mile and year.
 The rate of depreciation can be surprising, so it’s good to have an idea of what your car is worth.
-The Kelley Blue Book is a trusted 1st source for this, but it’s not the only place to go to get your vehicle’s actual cash value.
+The Kelley Blue Book is a trusted source for this, but it’s not the only place to go to get your vehicle’s actual cash value.

-You will also need to be sure that you have the insurance coverage that you want.
-If you want your vehicle fully covered, then you’ll need both Comprehensive and Collision coverage, which are both subject to a deductible.
-Make sure you also have Uninsured Motorists Property Damage.
-This covers your vehicle in a non-at-fault accident that is either a hit-and-run or the other driver did not carry any insurance.
+You will also need to be sure that you have adequate auto insurance coverage.
+If you want your vehicle fully covered, then you’ll need both comprehensive coverage and collision coverage, which are both subject to a deductible.
+Make sure you also have uninsured motorists property damage coverage.
+This covers your vehicle in a non-at-fault accident that is either a hit-and-run or if the other driver did not carry any insurance.
 It can save you from having to pay a deductible.

 Oftentimes people will receive a low claims check because they did not want to pay higher premiums for full coverage and, therefore, their insurance policy did not cover all of the damage.

 The Settlement Check is Still Too Low

-If your claims check is still too low, the first thing to do is to inform the company of your opinion.
+If your claims check is still too low, the first thing to do is to inform the company that you are rejecting their offer.
 You will likely need to send them a written letter saying that you dispute the amount of the claim.

-After you’ve notified the company in writing that you’ve rejected their claim offer, you’ll need to determine exactly what the payment amount is that you’re seeking.
+After you’ve notified the company in writing that you’ve rejected their claim offer, you’ll need to determine exactly what the payment amount is that you’re seeking and make a counteroffer.
 If you’ve had a partial loss, this means that you’ll need to gather damage estimates from local body shops.
 If your vehicle is totaled, then you’ll need to verify your vehicle’s actual market worth by doing the steps outlined above.